 The flags are hung by families celebrating the return of a relative from a pilgrimage to Mecca, Saudi Arabia.
 What is written is “Great God”, “Mohammad is the God prophet”, “No God except the God” etc. The photo on the flag is the holy spot in Mecca which is called Al Kaaba and is considered one of the two most holy places with Al Aqsa Mosque in Jerusalem, Palestine.

-I received an email from Abu once I arrived home:
+I received an email from Abu once I returned home:

 “I consider your staying at the guest house in spite of the difficult